fouge/fouge.github.io/_posts/2020-12-14-leger-rust-wallet-1.md

 ## Conclusion

-Freelancing hasn't always been as I expected it to be.
-I initially planned to have one day a week reserved for my side projects but it's hard to tell customers that I won't deliver as fast as they want because I prefer to spend my time on personal non-paid work.
-Anyway, that's another subject.

-I really enjoyed having almost a month of free time though, to work on that side project.
+Having time for side projects is great and I really enjoyed this month of free time.
 I hope this will serve others and as I said, I'll keep working on it so stay tuned!

 👋

+PS: *Léger* means *lightweight* in French, cause that what we want, being léger.
+Pronouncing it the English way could end up saying "[Ledger](https://www.ledger.com/)" but that one is the cheesy version, otherwise, they would have taken the name "Léger" 😃.